 Pork Braised In Spicy Peanut Sauce

-If you and your family love pork satay served with a spicy peanut dip, this one-pan main course variation on the popular kebabs will prove very popular
+If you and your family love satay skewers served with a spicy peanut dip, this one-pan variation made with pork and a similar peanut sauce will prove very popular

 - Preparation Time20 mins